-Calibration Report: Pyranometer CM21-041282
+Calibration Report: Pyranometer CM22-060145

 Fred M. Denn and Bryan E. Fabbri.
 Science Systems & Applications, Inc., Hampton, Virginia.
-Document date 2019 April 24.
+Document date 2020 March 23.

-Calibration date: 2019-04-24.
-Next calibration: 2021-04-24.
+Calibration date: 2020-03-09.
+Only one day of data available due to COVID-19 pandemic.
+Next calibration: 2022-07-01.
 Reference standard: AHF-31041

 The calibration coefficients and their associated uncertainties (U95%) have been determined for one pyrheliometer.
-The unit of the calibration coefficient (S) is $\mu V/(W/m^2)$ .
+The unit of the calibration coefficient (S) is $\mu V/(W/m^2)$.
 The reference standard was Eppley Laboratories Inc., absolute cavity radiometer AHF31041, with its associated data acquisition system.
 Cavity AHF31041 participated in the 2015 International Pyrheliometer Comparison (IPC XII) at the Physikalisch-Meteorologisches Observatorium, in Davos Switzerland.
-It is therefor traceable to the World Radiation Reference.
-Cavity AHF31041's calibration is verified annually at the National Pyrheliometer Comparison held at the National Renewable Energy Laboratory in Golden Colorado, most recently in September of 2018.
-AHF31041 is first used to calibrate CM22-040100.
-The CM22-040100 calibration value was then transferred to CM21-041282 under global measurement conditions during April 19 through April 23 of 2019.
+It is therefore traceable to the World Radiation Reference.
+Cavity AHF31041's calibration is verified annually at the National Pyrheliometer Comparison held at the National Renewable Energy Laboratory in Golden Colorado, most recently in September of 2019.